evert/evert.github.com/_posts/2013/2013-12-18-replacing-myopenid.md

 Too bad really, because I really liked OpenID from a conceptual perspective, and [this blog][2] tells me I've been a fan since at least 2006.
-[I predicted][3] in 2009 (apparently) that it was already going down a route of over engineering, even though the scope of the OpenID specifications was rather minimal compared to right now.
+[I predicted][3] in 2009 (apparently) that it was already going down a route of over-engineering, even though the scope of the OpenID specifications was rather minimal compared to how things are looking right now.

 At the moment you can't even find the specifications on the [OpenID website][4] website without some intense searching, which is a stark contrast from for